Covid cases in kids are soaring. In Tennessee, most remain unmasked and unvaccinated.

 The rise in coronavirus cases is most acute in rural parts of Tennessee like Grundy County, where federal data show 6 percent of those ages 12 to 17 have received the coronavirus vaccine.
 At least 190 students have been infected in Grundy County since schools reopened, and the district also has the highest infection rate in the state, according to a Washington Post analysis.

 Grundy, less than an hour outside Chattanooga in Middle Tennessee, sits on the Cumberland Plateau on the western edge of the Appalachian Mountains.
-The county is home to vistas, forests, lakes and hikes that lead to majestic waterfalls.
-Locals brag that if someone is in trouble, neighbors will jump to help and, at the one-room Annex diner in Tracy City on a recent day, a small crowd formed to give a hand when an older woman fell.
+The county is home to vistas, forests, lakes and hikes which lead to majestic waterfalls.
+The locals brag that if someone is in trouble, neighbors will jump to help out and, at the one-room Annex diner in Tracy City on a recent day, a small crowd quickly formed to give a hand when an older woman fell.

-Once reliant on coal mining, Grundy County struggles with about one in five people living in poverty, above the state average of 14 percent, 2019 Census Bureau estimates found.
-The median household income hovers just over $40,000 a year, below the state average.
+Once reliant on coal mining, Grundy County struggles with about one in five people living in poverty, above the state average of 14 percent, 2019 Census Bureau estimates showed.
+The median household income hovers just above $40,000 a year, below the state average.
 Ninety-seven percent of residents are White, and three-fourths of the county voted to reelect President Trump.

 The CDC says masks and vaccines are the two most powerful tools to fight the pandemic.
 But masks are rare here, and few people in the schools wear them.
 Classes began in August, but as Labor Day approached, cases were climbing.
 Officials closed schools from Sept.
 3 until Sept.
 13 in hopes of curbing spread.
 A state policy set earlier this year bars districts from moving classes online, so students were given five days off, with the district forced to burn extra days worked into the calendar that typically are reserved for bad weather.